Filed under: Analysis, Community Organizing, Incarceration, Southwest, White Supremacy

 There is so much focus on nonprofits, mass movement building, and electoral politics.
 We’d like to share with you some proof that a handful of principled people – with commitment and follow-through, operating through a healthy collective process – can accomplish more than you might expect.

-We did this independent of any sort of mass abolition movement.
+We did this independent of any sort of mass movement – the abolition movement is small and beset with difficulties.
 Without any support from nonprofits (and, fortunately, with relatively little interference from them, though it’s always a threat).
 Without any “help” from elected officials (and in spite of the election creating massive distractions from grassroots material work).

 You can do this too.
 We can all reach out to the people around us, identify work that needs to happen, and get things done together, now.
 Here’s some of what we did in 2020.